 Single Sign on Pilot in partnership with Jisc and LMS suppliers

-The Society of Chief Librarians is working with library services, Jisc and LMS suppliers to pilot a single sign on to e-resources on library websites to improve customer experience and increase usage of e-resources provided by library services to their users.
+The Society of Chief Librarians worked with library services, Jisc and LMS suppliers to pilot a single sign on to e-resources on library websites to improve customer experience and increase usage of e-resources provided by library services to their users.

 · Tower Hamlets Library Service